stephencweiss/stephencharlesweiss.com/content/blog/2019-01-30/heroic-consistency-wu-wei-and-the-middle-way.md

 My qualm is that we’re still striving to be heroes.

-As Brad notes, heroic efforts “take a huge toll emotionally, physically, and cognitively.
-Not a sustainable thing to strive for.”
+As Brad notes, heroic efforts "take a huge toll emotionally, physically, and cognitively.
+Not a sustainable thing to strive for."

 That may be true for heroic efforts, but I have found it’s also true for heroic consistency because the emotional, physical, and cognitive toll comes from trying to be a hero.